mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### For Statement

 The `for` statement is the only looping statement in Go.
+The syntax is `for init; cond; post { ... }`.
+No parentheses are allowed around the the init, cond, and post portions.
+The three parts are separated by semicolons.
+The init and post parts, if present, must be single statements, but multiple variables can be assigned in a single statement.
 Braces around the body are required.

 The `break` and `continue` keywords can be used inside the body.
-`break` exits the inner-most loop.
+`break` without a label exits the inner-most loop.
 `continue` skips the remainder of the body and continues at the top of the loop, testing the condition again.

-The syntax is `for init; cond; post { ... }`.
-No parentheses are allowed around the the init, cond, and post portions.
-These three parts are separated by semicolons.
-The init and post parts, if present, must be single statements, but multiple variables can be assigned in a single statement.
 For example:

 ```go